Viewing time: 4 min. 59 sec.

 Also, be aware that the publisher will get to make certain decisions itself.
 The sales team will decide on the name of your book and what the cover will look like.
 Your opinion won’t matter.
 And the whole publishing process can take a long time — up to a year, or perhaps even more.

-Now, let’s consider the pros of self-publishing:
+Now, let’s consider the opposite angle.

 The biggest pro is that you have more control.
 You can publish the book according to your own timeline and you get to make every important decision yourself.